NeuroJSON/jsnirf/JSNIRF_specification.md

-JSNIRF: A JSON/binary JSON extension to the SNIRF format
+JSNIRF: A Lightweight JSON/Binary JSON Extension to the SNIRF Format
 ============================================================

 - **Copyright**: (C) 2019-2025 Qianqian Fang <q.fang at neu.edu>
 - **License**: Apache License, Version 2.0
-- **Version**: V1 (Draft-2.preview)
+- **Version**: V1 (Draft-2)
 - **URL**: https://neurojson.org/jsnirf/draft2
-- **Status**: Draft-2 is a work-in-progress
+- **Status**: Frozen on March 23, 2025.
+For future updates, please see the Development URL below
 - **Development**: https://github.com/NeuroJSON/jsnirf
 - **Abstract**:

 > This specification defines the JSNIRF standard format.
 The JSNIRF format allows one to store and extend the HDF5 based SNIRF format (.snirf) using JavaScript Object Notation (JSON) [RFC4627] and binary JSON serialization methods.
-It loss-lessly maps all SNIRF/HDF5 headers and data structures to a human-readable JSON-based wrapper.
+It losslessly maps all SNIRF metadata and data structures to a lighweight human-readable JSON-based wrapper.
 Use of JSON and JSNIRF formats to store SNIRF data makes it possible to rapidly index, exchange, and query large amount of SNIRF datasets and metadata using modern database engines where JSON is used as the underlying data exchange format.
 With the extension of JData annotations,